Spoil your fury friend with herbal treats. Our curated Pet Lovers Pack includes:

 - Pet Grass Dactylis glomerata x 2 plants

-- Cat Mint Nepeta x faassenii x 1 plant
+- Cat Mint Nepeta x faassenii x 2 plants

 - Catnip Nepeta cataria x 1 plant